taocpp/PEGTL/README.md

   // integer ::= ( '+' / '-' )? digit+

-  // The same parsing rule as PEGTL class:
+  // The same parsing rule implemented with the PEGTL:

   struct integer
      : pegtl::seq< pegtl::opt< pegtl::one< '+', '-' > >,